saltyrtc/saltyrtc-meta/Protocol.md

 In case that any check fails, the peer MUST close the connection with a close code of `3001` (*Protocol Error*) unless otherwise stated.

+## Path Cleaning

+An initiator that is connected to the server MUST keep its path clean by dropping inactive responders (i.e. responders that have not sent a client-to-client message to the initiator, yet).
+To achieve that, the initiator MAY store the responders in a FIFO queue and drop the oldest responder that did not send a message to it once the path is congested (253 responders are connected).
+Another solution would be to drop responders that have not sent any messages to the initiator after 60 seconds.
+However, a combination of both is RECOMMENDED.

 ## Message States (Towards/From Initiator)

         +--------------+     +-------------+